800 now living in Powderhorn Park as neighbors fret and leaders wrestle over next steps

 Hennepin County's Healthcare for the Homeless team and other outreach workers are trying to connect people in Powderhorn Park and other city encampments to housing, shelter and other services, "but that is hard, person-by-person work and they have never been more stretched," said David Hewitt, director of the Office to End Homelessness, in an e-mail.

 Some neighbors, social workers and elected officials have said it is not safe for a population that includes people with mental illnesses and addictions.
-Mayor Jacob Frey has called the encampment “untenable.”
-On Friday, the park board narrowly voted down a plan to drastically limit the size of the tent settlements.
+Mayor Jacob Frey has called the encampment "untenable."
+Last Friday, the Park Board narrowly voted down a plan to drastically limit the size of the tent settlements.

 During a walk through the camp this week, Park Board Commissioner Londel French said he worries outsiders will prey on people here, and questioned why other government agencies could not spend the money to house them.